smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 There are a few methods for returning NULL markers in a join, as shown below.

 1. The first method uses the `ISNULL` function and sets the NULL markers to an empty string.
-2. The second method uses the `ON EXISTS` clause.  `ON EXISTS` is only available in SQL Server and PostgreSQL.
+2. The second method uses the `ON EXISTS` clause.  `ON EXISTS` is only available in Microsoft SQL Server and PostgreSQL.
-3. New to SQL Server 2022, the third method uses the `IS [NOT] DISTINCT FROM` clause.
+3. New to Microsoft SQL Server 2022, the third method uses the `IS [NOT] DISTINCT FROM` clause.

 ```sql
 --Method 1